pantor/ruckig/README.md

 ## Installation

+For normal usage, Ruckig has no dependencies.
 To build Ruckig using CMake, just

 ```bash
 mkdir -p build